How To Open A Hostel From Scratch (Step by Step)

 2x 8-bed dorm (mixed, male)

 1x 10-bed dorm (mixed)

 4 – Make A Business Plan

 For that you’ll need to estimate the target room prices, average capacity utilisation, and costs of operation.

-Important to take into consideration here: are you buying or renting the property?
+One element of key importance here: Are you buying or renting the property?

 At this stage you’ll have to plan the execution of the business plan.